Home Sensor cleaning Infrared

 useless to add more of it!

-Here an old housing adapted for a Canon GL2 camera
+Here an old housing adapted for a Nilon V3 camera with it LED lights in daylight and UV.

-A rear view showing the LCD viewer adapted to the GL-2 housing instead of the traditionnal viewer,
+A rear view showing the LCD viewer adapted to the Nikon V3 housing.

 Here both Hasselblad still camera mounted just above the Canon GL-2 video camera, each with their own